1979 UK Championship

 The 1979 UK Championship (officially the 1979 Coral UK Championship) was a professional non-ranking snooker tournament that took place between 19 November and 1 December 1979 at the Guild Hall in Preston, England.
 This was the third edition of the UK Championship that would later become part of snooker's Triple Crown.
 The event was sponsored by Coral for the second year in a row.

 John Virgo won the championship, in his only major tournament win, by defeating Terry Griffiths 14–13 in the final, despite being deducted two frames for arriving late.
 The defending champion, Doug Mountjoy, was defeated 5–9 by Steve Davis in the opening round.
 Griffiths compiled the tournament's highest break of 119 in his semi-final win over Bill Werbeniuk.
-The last session of the final was broadcast by the BBC on their Grandstand programme; however, due to a strike by BBC personnel, the final frames of the match – including Virgo being awarded the championship – were never broadcast or recorded.
+The last session of the final was broadcast by the BBC on its Grandstand programme; however, due to a strike by BBC personnel, the final frames of the match – including Virgo being awarded the championship – were never broadcast or recorded.

 Tournament summary

 The 1979 UK Championship was a professional non-ranking event held between 19 November and 1 December 1979 at the Preston Guild Hall, England.
-The tournament was the third annual UK Championship, first held in 1977.
-The event saw 27 players compete, with the highest-ranked eight players based on the previous years world championship receiving a bye to the last 16, and the last six players competing in a playoff round.
+The tournament was the third edition of the annual UK Championship (the first edition was held in 1977).
+The event saw 27 players compete, with the highest-ranked eight players based on the previous year's World Championship receiving a bye to the last 16, and the last six players competing in a playoff round.
 This was the first time that any seedings list for a professional snooker tournament had occurred.
 Ray Reardon did not compete at the event, having signed a sponsorship contract with General Motors to only play in specific tournaments and exhibitions.
-World Championship semi-finalist Eddie Charlton and Rex Williams did not play at the event, instead opting to play in a tour of Australia.
+Rex Williams and 1979 World Championship semi-finalist Eddie Charlton did not play at the event; they instead opted to play in a tour of Australia.

 Matches until the final were contested as best-of-17- matches, with the final played as best-of-27-frames.
-The preliminary rounds saw two matches reach a final frame decider, with both John Dunning and Jackie Rea winning matches 9–8.
+The preliminary rounds saw two matches reach a final-frame decider, with both John Dunning and Jackie Rea winning matches 9–8.